 Unlike in gout, where collections of crystals often occur in tissues near joints, people with calcium pyrophosphate arthritis rarely develop hard lumps of crystals (tophi).

 Doctors suspect the diagnosis of calcium pyrophosphate arthritis in older people with arthritis, particularly when joints are swollen, warm, and painful.
-Doctors confirm the diagnosis by removing a fluid sample from an inflamed joint through a needle (joint aspiration).
+Doctors confirm the diagnosis by removing a fluid sample from an inflamed joint through a needle ( joint aspiration Joint aspiration (arthrocentesis) A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
+Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more ).
 Calcium pyrophosphate dihydrate crystals are found in the joint fluid.
 They can be distinguished from uric acid crystals (which cause gout) using a special microscope with polarized light.

 Usually, treatment can stop acute attacks and prevent new attacks but cannot reverse changes in already damaged joints.
 Excess joint fluid can be drained and a corticosteroid suspension can be injected into the joint to rapidly reduce the inflammation and pain.

 Drugs taken by mouth help treat calcium pyrophosphate arthritis.
-Most often, nonsteroidal anti-inflammatory drugs (NSAIDs) are used to promptly stop the pain and inflammation of acute attacks.
+Most often, nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more (NSAIDs) are used to promptly stop the pain and inflammation of acute attacks.